-- Confirmation the subrecipient's Emergency Operations Plan (EOP) has been updated within the last 2 years. - Demonstration that the agency has established and maintains compliance with the National Incident Management System (NIMS) requirements. - Validation that the agency participated in the development of: - the State's annual Threat and Hazard Identification and Risk Assessment (THIRA) and/or developed a Tribal Threat and Hazard Identification and Risk Assessment (THIRA); a multi-year Training and Exercise Plan (MYTEP) or participation in the state multi-year Training and Exercise Plan Workshop (MYTEPW). - Validation of Training and Exercise requirements for EMPG funded personnel. - Priorities, initiative, projects submitted in the approved application demonstrate progress and are validated and verified through documentation in the subrecipient grant folder. - Review of an inventory list of equipment purchased with EMPG funds.
+- Confirmation the subrecipient's EOP has been updated within the last two years. - Demonstration that the agency has established and maintains compliance with the NIMS requirements. - Validation that the agency participated in the development of: - The state's annual THIRA and/or developed a tribal THIRA; a multi-year Integrated Preparedness Plan (IPP) or participation in the state multi-year Integrated Preparedness Plan Workshop (IPPW). - Validation of Training and Exercise requirements for EMPG funded personnel. - Priorities, initiative, projects submitted in the approved application demonstrate progress and are validated and verified through documentation in the subrecipient grant folder. - Review of an inventory list of equipment purchased with EMPG funds.
 Once every two years a physical inventory of the property must be taken, and the results reconciled with the property records. - Validate Environmental Historic Preservation (EHP) documentation, if applicable. - Ensure EMPG grant folder is maintained with all supporting documentation. - See Pre-Site Visit Checklist for comprehensive list of review items.